dart-windows/website/docs/com-programming/basics.md

 COM allows objects to implement multiple interfaces, but it does not let you merely cast an object to a different interface.
 Instead, returned pointers are to a specific interface.
-However, every COM interface in the Dart Win32 package derives from `IUnknown`, so as in other language implementations of COM, you may call `queryInterface` on any object to retrieve a pointer to a different supported interface.
+However, every COM interface in the `win32` package derives from `IUnknown`, so as in other language implementations of COM, you may call `queryInterface` on any object to retrieve a pointer to a different supported interface.

 More information on COM interfaces may be found in the [Microsoft